Aetherinox/csf-firewall/docs/docs/usage/geoip.md

 ---
-title: "Usage › Enable GeoIP Blocking"
+title: Usage › Enable GeoIP Blocking
 tags:
   - configure
   - tutorials
+  - geoip
 ---

-# Enable Geographical (GeoIP) Blocks
+# Geographical IP Block Integration

 Geographical blocks allow you to blacklist / whitelist one or more countries from accessing your services from within CSF.